 Bishop- like an orthodox bishop on a 10x10 board

-Knight- an orthodox knight with a zebra just move enhancement like in advanced omega chess (i.e. jump for movement and not capture three squares in one
+Knight- an orthodox knight with a threeleaper and alfil just move and not capture enhancement (i.e. jump for movement and not capture three squares in ortogonal

 Champion- may step one square orthogonal or jump two squares away diagonally or orthogonal

-Wizard- classic camel (a (3,1) leaper i.e jumps to all squares 1 square far in one direction and 3 squares far in the other) and ferz(steps one square
+Wizard- classic camel (a (3,1) leaper i.e jumps to all squares 1 square far in one direction and from there 3 squares far in the orthogonal direction) and ferz(steps one square diagonally) compound

-Pawns - classic chess pawns on a 10x10 board from the point of view of movement and capture but that may promote starting the 8th rank according to the above mentioned piece categories provided that the reserve holds the piece required.
-Pawns may promote to any minor piece on the players 8th rank, any minor piece or rook at the 9th rank, and any minor piece,rook or any major piece at rank 10.
+Pawns - orthodox chess pawns on a 10x10 board from the point of view of movement and capture but that may promote starting the 8th rank according to the above mentioned piece categories provided that the reserve holds the piece required.
+Pawns may promote to any auxiliary piece on the players 8th rank, any auxiliary piece or average piece at the 9th rank, and any piece at rank 10.
 In the reserve there are initially 1 queen, 1 rook,1 champion and 1 knight and later on enter any of the player's lost pieces.

 King- Not in a category; an orthodox chess king on a 10x10 board- the royal piece of this game

-By far the main difference between the rules of classic chess and the rules of apothecary chess 1 is that apothecary chess 1 has five instead of three possible outcomes:
+By far the main difference between the rules of classic chess and the rules of apothecary chess-modern is that apothecary chess-modern has five instead of three possible outcomes: